 Jennie has worked for organisations ranging from community arts, arts development agencies and touring theatre companies including Tara Arts and the David Glass Ensemble.

-Head of Learning & Engagement
+Learning & Engagement Manager (Adults)

 New Writing Manager

-Learning & Engagement Manager
+Learning & Engagement Assistant

 Karl began working with Synergy in 2009.
 Having been involved within the criminal justice system for his entire adult life, Karl first participated in one of our productions in prison.
 He has since worked for Synergy as a workshop facilitator, assistant stage manager and actor.
 Karl joins the team to support Synergy Studio, bringing a wealth of experience with him!